This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.

 Expected: No module is added.
 Error details shown in the status message.
 Status bar remains the same.

-Test case: add CS1010 y/1 s/ST1 g/a
+Test case: add CS1010 y/1 s/ST1 g/a.

 Expected: No module is added.
 Error details of wrong format of grade shown in the status message.
 Status bar remains the same.

-(when the format of the module code to be added is incorrect)
+Other incorrect add commands to try: add, add 1234, add CS1010 y/1, ... (when the format of the module code to be added is incorrect)

 Expected: Similar to previous.